unagisoftware/ruber/README.md

 ## Resources

 Ruber maps resources from the Uber API to internal resources.
 For example, `Ruber::DeliveryResource` lets you create, find, list, cancel, and manage deliveries in Uber.
-When you call these methods on a resource, it returns objects created using [Data Define](https://docs.ruby-lang.org/en/3.2/Data.html), allowing you to access data in a Ruby-like way.
+When you call these methods on a resource, it returns objects created using OpenStruct, allowing you to access data in a Ruby-like way.

 ```ruby
 delivery = Ruber::DeliveryResource.find("del_id1231asdfas")